Have you seen them? 30 Tennessee children still missing as 2022 draws to a close - NewsBreak

 According to the TBI, the public plays a valuable role in helping locate missing children.
 Below is a full list of the 30 children who were still missing as of December.

-If you have information about any of the children listed, contact the TBI at 1-800-TBI-FIND or tipstotbi@tn.gov .
+If you have information about any of the children listed, contact the TBI at 1-800-TBI-FIND or tipstotbi@tn.gov.
 There are also several unsolved cold cases involving kids in Tennessee.
-For a list of unsolved missing children’s cases dating back up to 40 years, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+For a list of unsolved missing children’s cases dating back up to 40 years, click here.